-The Council is working with design and build contractors Willmot Dixon and architects Marchini Curran Associates on plans to build a new four-screen cinema, restaurants and a public square with splash fountains in Daventry town centre.
+The Council is working with Willmott Dixon, Marchini Curran Associates and The Arc Cinema on the development of a new four-screen cinema complex, restaurants and a public square with splash fountains in Daventry town centre.

-The development, which secured planning permission in February 2019, will be built on the former site of Daventry Library, which moved to modern new premises within the nearby Abbey building in St John’s Square in May 2019.
-The Council is in the process of shortlisting cinema operators with a view to appointing a preferred operator shortly.
+The Mulberry Place development will be built on the former site of Daventry Library, which has moved to modern new premises within the nearby Abbey building in St John’s Square.

 You can view the site plan for the project below (please click on the image to download the plan in pdf format).